levelhoon/bgfx-template-for-new-project/README.md

 1. After unzip the "Library Code" folder to the desired path.
 (It doesn't matter if you don't unpack it in the same folder)
 2. Note or remember the path to the Library Code directory.
-3. You should to modify the Windows environment variable on BGFX_CODE.
+3. You should to edit the Windows environment variable. make new one with to BGFX_CODE.
 4. After that, build and run the template project.
 5. You should to change from 64-bit to 32-bit.
 ```